FAQ

 How does a charity become a regular beneficiary?

 To qualify as a regular beneficiary, a charity must have 4 years of consecutive grant awards.
-These charities are usually visited on a biennial basis.
+These charities are usually visited (on-site or by video call, as appropriate) on a biennial basis.

 Who cannot apply:

-• Charities with large investment portfolios or excessive reserves
+• Charities with large investment portfolios and/or excessive reserves.

-• Charities with a large defined-benefit pension fund deficit
+• Charities with large defined-benefit pension fund deficits.